Recruiting and training the next generation of publishers in Harlem

 Statistics & Research

 Today’s youth are continually looking for ways to express personal and group emotions through technology.
-In other words, if youth are engaged through technology, media, and publishing, then any successful intervention program should center their work to use an already engaging platform for youth into a forum of opportunity for success and a better future.
+In other words, if youth are engaged through technology, media, and publishing, then any successful intervention program should center its work to use an already engaging platform for youth into a forum of opportunity for success and a better future.

-- Building Self-efficacy—studies have shown that interventions that aim to empower minority youth have to lead to significant success in academics and professional growth (Cummins, 2011).
+- Building Self-efficacy—studies have shown that interventions that aim to empower minority youth have led to significant success in academics and professional growth (Cummins, 2011).
 Programs that implement career and educational seminars and or counseling have also been seen as ways to improve self-efficacy among minority youth ( Bingham & Ward, 1994)

 - Leadership Development—According to Cox (2010), there are only 16 minority CEOs in the Fortune 500, and only 8 black executives have ever made it to the Chairman or CEO position.
-Although the numbers of minority leadership is growing (Schachter, 2003).
+Although the number of minority leaders is growing (Schachter, 2003).
 It is important to note how to effectively engage minority youth in ways that will positively impact their leadership skills.
 Participation in technology has been seen as “the new wave” of youth intervention (Macgill, 2008), and can be seen as an effective way to build leadership skills among minority youth.